codeforamerica/ohana-api-dev-box/README.md

 ### Configure the database

 In the `ohana-api` directory, you will find a file within the `config` directory called `database.vagrant.yml`.
-On the host machine, rename it to `database.yml`.
+On the host machine, rename it to `database.yml`, deleting the `database.yml` file that already exists.

 ### Bootstrap the ohana-api project in the virtual machine: